cau-se/theodolite/theodolite-quarkus/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run your application in dev mode using:
 ```shell script
 ./gradlew quarkusDev
 ```